bachya/ecowitt2mqtt/README.md

                         A valid password for the MQTT broker --mqtt-port mqtt_port
-                        The listening port of the MQTT broker (default: 1883) --mqtt-retain         Instruct the MQTT broker to retain messages --mqtt-session-expiry-interval mqtt_session_expiry_interval
+                        The listening port of the MQTT broker (default: 1883) --mqtt-protocol-version mqtt_port
+                        The version of the MQTT protocol to use (default: 3.1.1) --mqtt-retain         Instruct the MQTT broker to retain messages --mqtt-session-expiry-interval mqtt_session_expiry_interval
                         The number of seconds the MQTT broker should retain a session